 While prevention measures such as helping your pooch get dry after a swim and grooming to avoid mats in the fur can help, these “Summer Sores” are often a repeating warm weather occurrence from dogs that suffer from them.

-This article will give you some information on when to see your vet, some strategies for treating hot spots at home, and how CBD oil might play an important role in maintaining skin health to help prevent these painful sores.
+This article will give you some information on when to see your vet and some strategies for treating hot spots at home with natural products.

 Should I See My Vet About Hot Spots?